Globularia | Blue Blossoms of the Mediterranean

 Fertilizer

-Apply a diluted liquid fertilizer once a month during the growing season to encourage better blooming.
-Avoid over-fertilization, as it may weaken the roots.
+Apply diluted liquid fertilizer once a month during the growing season.
+Avoid over-fertilization to prevent root weakness.

 Pruning